-- (1) The commissioner may delay dealing with a complaint for 1 or more of the following reasons- - (a) the complainant has asked for a delay and the commissioner considers the request reasonable; - (b) for a complaint about an Australian legal practitioner-the practitioner is under investigation in this jurisdiction or another jurisdiction and, under this Act or a corresponding law of that other jurisdiction, the practitioner's name may be removed from the local roll or interstate roll: - (c) the matter that is the subject of the complaint is being or about to be dealt with in another way; - (d) the commissioner considers that it is in the public interest to delay dealing with the complaint. - (2) Subsection (1) applies despite sections 18 and 450.
+- (1) The commissioner may delay dealing with a complaint for 1 or more of the following reasons- - (a) the complainant has asked for a delay and the commissioner considers the request reasonable; - (b) for a complaint about an Australian legal practitioner-the practitioner is under investigation in this jurisdiction or another jurisdiction and, under this Act or a corresponding law of that other jurisdiction, the practitioner's name may be removed from the local roll or interstate roll: - (c) the matter that is the subject of the complaint is being or about to be dealt with in another way; - (d) if the complaint relates to a requirement under a claim farming provision-the person who is the subject of the complaint is also the subject of an investigation or proceeding under a claim farming scheme under another Act; - (e) the commissioner considers that it is in the public interest to delay dealing with the complaint. - (2) Subsection (1) applies despite sections 18 and 450. - (3) In this section-